 What are the current rules for school trips travelling to and from the USA?

-The rules to enter the USA, and to return home, are subject to change and may differ by the time your trip departs You can stay up to date by following the Foreign Office advice.
+This is our interpretation of the rules on 25 April 2022.
+COVID-19 rules are subject to change and may differ by the time your trip departs You can stay up to date by following the Foreign Office advice.

 Tests and paperwork requirements for school trips to the US

-Groups planning to travel to the US should familiarise themselves with the national testing requirements and state rules for visitors.
+Groups planning to travel to the US should familiarise themselves with the national entry requirements and state rules for visitors.

-All air passengers, regardless of their vaccination status, are required to carry Proof of Negative COVID-19 Test (PCR or lateral flow) or Documentation of Recovery from COVID-19 before boarding a flight to the United States.
+All air passengers, regardless of their vaccination status, are required to take a COVID-19 test (PCR or lateral flow) before travel.
+The only exception is travellers who have proof of recent recovery from COVID-19 (within the last year).

 In addition to these COVID-19 requirements, you will need to get a visa or an Electronic System for Travel Authorisation (ESTA) visa waiver to enter the USA as a visitor.
 You should consult the US State Department website to determine which you will need.
 We also recommend that the lead teacher carries a letter, on school letterhead, listing all the teachers and students on the trip and confirming to border control that the group is on a school tour.

-Demonstrating your COVID-19 status while in New York
+Demonstrating your COVID-19 status while on your school trip to the USA

 COVID-19 rules for school trips returning home from the US